 FIRE RESCUE BOAT STANDARDS

-A. All Fire Rescue Boats to be numbered with 1-digit per your station number, unless more than 1 Fire Rescue Boat in your station, then use a 2-digit number for each additional unit.
+A. All Fire Rescue Boats to be numbered with 1-digit per your station number, unless there is more than 1 Fire Rescue Boat in your station, then use a 2-digit number for each additional unit.

-Boat/Fire Boat 8.
+Fire Boat 8.

 B. Fire Rescue Boats shall consist of a power boat not exceeding the BIA rated capacity and the following specifications;

-1. Minimum of 20-ft in length.
+1. Minimum of 25-ft in length.

-2. Minimum of 74-in. beam.
+2. Minimum of 8-ft. beam.

 3. Maximum of 20-in. draft.

-4. Minimum of 4 hour fuel capacity.
+4. Minimum of 4-hour fuel capacity.

 C. The hull shall be manufactured with floatation and shall comply with all appropriate regulations of the U.S. Coast Guard and Maryland Marine Police.